Duration: 3 years full time

 Teaching & assessment

-Teaching on this programme is delivered through lectures, workshops, labs and one-to-one supervision.
+Teaching on this course is delivered through lectures, workshops, labs and one-to-one supervision.

 You will be asked to develop game artwork, storyboards and scripts, prototypes and designs alongside a range of written and oral assessments, including social media, reports and essays.